-You need to teach him not to bite.
-This is normally learnt through play fighting with the rest of the litter but in the absence of canine companionship you'll have to take up this duty.
+Teaching your dog not to bite is very important.
+This behaviour is normally learnt through play fighting with the rest of the litter when they are puppies, but in the absence of canine companionship you as the owner will have to take up this duty.

-Consistency in your response here will really speed up his understanding of what you want to achieve.
+Consistency in your response to your dog biting will really speed up his understanding of what you want to achieve.
 Every time he nips you, let out a loud, high pitched yelp, turn your back and walk away from him.
 Don't scold him.

 How you behave will have an incredible impact on the dynamic between you and your dog, remember that dogs are by instinct pack animals and will behave as such.
 If the dog comes to view you and your family as subservient to them you'll find it incredibly difficult to readjust the dynamic without causing grief.